gowthamraj281/firebase-app-distribution/README.md

 serviceCredentialsFileContent: ${{ secrets.FIREBASE_SERVICE_ACCOUNT_KEY }}
 ```

-#### 2. Define `serviceCredentialsFile` to use credentials in project file
+#### 2. Define `credentials-file` to use credentials in project file

-Check in the credentials file in the project and configure it's path as action secret `FIREBASE_CREDENTIALS_FILE`, use it on the parameter `serviceCredentialsFile`.
+Check in the credentials file in the project and configure it's path as action secret `FIREBASE_CREDENTIALS_FILE`, use it on the parameter `credentials-file`.
 This action will set up the environment variable `GOOGLE_APPLICATION_CREDENTIALS` for you.

 ```yml
 serviceCredentialsFile: ${{ secrets.FIREBASE_CREDENTIALS_FILE }}